-Students selling drugs in school will trigger the Headteacher to consider permanent exclusion.
+Students taking, selling or having drugs on their person in school will trigger the Headteacher to consider permanent exclusion.
+This includes THC.

 An extreme 'one-off' incident will trigger the Headteacher to consider permanent exclusion.

 There is not an exhaustive list that can be produced.
 However, any serious breaches or persistent breaches will be investigated.